BrokingClub/BrokingClub/laravel/doc/UseCase_Login.md

 ## 	Alternative Flows
-### Incorrect password
+### Incorrect password or account is not active
-The current password field will be highlighted and the user receives an error message.
+user receives an error message.

-### New password does not meet security requirements
-The user will be told about the necessary security requirements for passwords.

-### Confirmed password does not equal the new password
-New and confirm password field will be highlighted.

 # Special Requirements
 *n.a.*